- SD/DPH (DPH has been discontinued) Billing Policy

 Financial Degree Requirements for DrPH Students

-In addition to meeting academic requirements, students must meet HSPH financial requirements.
+In addition to meeting academic requirements, students must meet the School’s financial requirements.
 Students must pay the appropriate amount of tuition to receive a degree.
 DrPH students are required to pay two years of full-time tuition and one year of full-time reduced tuition.
-Students with prior HSPH degrees will NOT receive financial credit towards the DrPH financial requirements.
+Students with prior Harvard T.H.
+Chan School of Public Health degrees will NOT receive financial credit towards the DrPH financial requirements.

 1. The initial fall bill will be based on 22.5 credits for one-year Masters and 20 credits for two-year or 60 credit Masters.
 If you are a one-year Masters and have taken classes starting in the summer, the initial fall and spring bills will be based on 15 credits.
-For students who start in the fall term, the initial spring bill will be based on 20 credits for one-year, two-year and 60 credit masters.
-A registration fee, academic records fee (1-time), HUSHP Student Health Insurance Plan (SHIP) fee and a HUSHP Student Health Fee (SHF) will also be charged each term.
+For students who start in the fall term, the initial spring bill will be based on 20 credits for one-year SM, two-year SM and 60 credit masters.
+The initial spring bill for MPH students beginning in July 2015 will be based on 22.5 credits.
+A Harvard University Student Health Insurance Plan (SHIP) fee and a Harvard University Student Health Fee (SHF) will also be charged each term.

 2. In order to be cleared financially for pre-registration all full-time students are required to pay for these credits, all fees (as described in #1), as well as any outstanding prior debt.